neo-project/docs/docs/en-us/gettingstarted/develop.md

 1. Create a folder named `Nep17` as the contract project。

-2. In the command line go to the `Nep17` path and then enter the command `dotnet new neo3-contract` to generate code files based on the templete HelloContract.
+2. In the command line go to the `Nep17` path and then enter the command `dotnet new neo3-contract` to generate code files based on the template.

    You can find the files named by the folder name under `Nep17` directory: Nep17.cs and Nep17.csproj.